CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 To view the latitude and longitude values for a point on the plot, select the Show Lat/Lon option on the **Controls** menu.
 Then, hover your cursor over a location to see its latitude and longitude.
 The lat/lon coordinates are displayed in the lower right-hand side of the window ([Figure 11‑17](#Figure11-17)).
 The option to display the lat/lon coordinates may be selected, and works with either the Zoom or the Probe option.

 <a id=Figure11-17></a>
 Figure 11‑17.
-Lat/Lon Values Shown in Lower Right of VERDI
+Lat/Lon Values Shown in Lower Right of VERDI<br>
 <img src="media/image064.png"/>